 1.4.4 The people who actually undertake the task(s) should be involved in the risk assessment process as well as those who are involved in organising the event.
 Where possible the area health and safety representative should also be included in that process with appropriate persons who have technical knowledge of the activity or equipment.
-The hirers risk assessment must be provided to PRACC Event Planner no later than two weeks prior to bumping in the event.
+The hirers risk assessment must be provided to PRACC no later than two weeks prior to bumping in the event.
 This is a contractual requirement.
-A member of the Safety department at PRACC will review the risk assessment and ensure that PRACC staff are familiar with its contents.
+A staff member at PRACC will review the risk assessment and ensure that other PRACC staff are familiar with its contents.
 The information contained in this document should be detailed during the pre-show bump in toolbox meeting.

-1.4.5 To assist our hirers a risk assessment proforma is available from Presenter Services upon request and we are more than happy to provide some training and assistance in event risk management.
+1.4.5 To assist our hirers a risk assessment proforma is available from PRACC upon request and we are more than happy to provide some training and assistance in event risk management.

 1.5 Risk Control